penny-five/apinasaari-slackbots/apinasaari-slackbots-niilo22/README.md

-# Ence pelaa slackbot
+# Niilo22 slackbot

 ![screenshot](screenshot.png)

-Notifies of any upcoming games by Ence CS:GO team.
+Once a week compiles a summary of new Niilo22 videos.